Elmer J. Rogers Jr.: Biography

 His decorations include the Distinguished Service Medal, Silver Star, Legion of Merit, Distinguished Flying Cross, Bronze Star Medal, Air Medal with two oak leaf clusters, Purple Heart, Presidential Unit Citation, and European Theater Medal with eight battle stars.
 His foreign decorations include the Officer of the Most Excellent Order of the British Empire, Croix de Guerre with Palm (French), Pilots Citation, Royal Yugoslavian Air Force, the Order of the White Elephant, 2nd Class (Thailand), the Ulchi Distinguished Military Service Medal with Gold Star (Republic of Korea), the Order of the Rising Sun (Japan), and the Military Order of Taeguk (Korea).
 These later two decorations are still subject to Congressional approval.
 He was rated a command pilot, combat and aircraft observer.

 Personal life

 General Rogers was married twice.
 He had two daughters, Gloria and Judith, with his first wife, Dorothy, and the couple divorced.

 Gloria married Gene Davies.
 They had seven daughters and three sons.
 The couple worked in real estate.

 Judith was a member of the ballet company at the Metropolitan Opera House in New York City for several years before marrying Richard Hauser and having four daughters with him.

 His second wife, Wilma Rebecca Hague, was a colonel in the Women's Army Corps.
 They were stationed together in Japan, where they met Kazuko Sawaji, who became their ward when their time in Japan was up.
 Later, when the couple retired and lived in Falls Church, Virginia, they put Kazuko through the interior design program at Marymount University.
+Kazuko later married Howard Barkey, a U.S. Army colonel who translated German transmissions into English during World War II.
+She was the caregiver of General Rogers and his wife in their final years.